Particle on a torus knot: Symplectic analysis: Symplectic gauge invariant formalism

-The investigation of a particle on a torus knot via Faddeev-Jackiw formalism affirmed that it is a gauge non-invariant theory.
-We now wish to reformulate the same as a gauge invariant theory through the implementation of symplectic gauge invariant formalism \cite{5, 6, toric}.
-In order to accomplish this goal the key idea is to enlarge the original phase space by introducing Wess-Zumino variable.
+In order to accomplish the above mentioned goal, the key idea is to enlarge the original phase space by introducing Wess-Zumino variable.
 To be specific, we introduce a new arbitrary function $G$, which depends upon original phase space variables and Wess-Zumino variable, say $\alpha$, as given below

 where $\mathcal{G}^{(n)}$ is a $n^{th}$ order term in Wess-Zumino variable $\alpha$ and the function $G$ satisfies following boundary condition

 Thus, working within symplectic gauge invariant formalism and introducing the new function $G$ into {\eqref{L_1}, the resulting Lagrangian has following form